Fire and rescue services

 Ask for sterilised equipment.
 You may need to pay for new syringes in hospitals or clinics.

-Japanese encephalitis is widespread in rural areas of southern China from June to August.
+Japanese encephalitis is widespread in rural southern China from June to August.
 The disease is also known as encephalitis B. A vaccine is available.

-The risk of malaria increases during warm weather and is greater in rural areas, particularly in the provinces of:
+The risk of malaria increases during warm weather and is more significant in rural areas, particularly in the provinces of:

 Dengue cases have risen sharply, especially in Guangdong and Guangzhou.
 Risks increase during the wet season.